bsmith89/StrainFacts-manuscript/doc/submission.md

 StrainFacts does _not_ constrain the elements of $\mathbf{\Gamma}$ to be discrete—i.e. in the set $\{0, 1\}$ for biallelic sites—in contrast to prior
-tools: Strain Finder [@Smillie2018], DESMAN [@Quince2017], and Lineage [@OBrien2014].
+tools: DESMAN [@Quince2017], Lineage [@OBrien2014],
+and Strain Finder's [@Smillie2018] exhaustive search.
 Instead, we allow genotypes to vary continuously in the open interval between fully reference (0) and fully alternative (1).
 The use of fuzzy-genotypes serves a key purpose: by replacing the only discrete parameter with a continuous approximation, our posterior function becomes fully differentiable, and therefore amenable to efficient, gradient-based optimization.
+While, when not using the exhaustive search strategy, Strain Finder also treats genotypes as continuous to accelerate inference, these are discretizes after each iteration.
-We show below that inference with StrainFacts is faster than with other tools.
+We show below that inference with StrainFacts is faster than with Strain Finder.

 Since true genotypes are in fact discrete, we place a prior on the elements of
 $\mathbf{\Gamma}$ that pushes estimates towards zero or one and away from